 Docent training occurs in September and January.
 Email to register or for more information: UAfirstname.lastname@example.org.

 We rely on volunteers during our Family Days, sleepovers, and other special events.
-Volunteers are asked to attend a short training to familiarize them with the museum and learning engagement strategies.
-Event volunteers may volunteer often throughout the year or have just one favorite event they commit to.
+Volunteers are asked to attend a short training to familiarize them with the museum's goals and programs and learning engagement strategies.
+Event volunteers are asked to commit to a minimum of three events per year.
 If you are interested in education outreach whithin the limit of your busy schedules join our Events Volunteer Crew!